aerplejn/aerplejn/README.md

 **`Gentoo Contributor (OS Programmer/Linux Kernel Developer)`**

-The art of programming is about expressing creativity through the medium of code, where the developer's role blurs with that of an artist.
-This intersection encourages not only technical proficiency but also fosters innovation, beauty, and a deeper understanding of both art and technology.
+Programming is an art form that allows developers to express their creativity through code.
+In this realm, the roles of developer and artist often intertwine.
+This combination not only requires technical skills but also promotes innovation, beauty, and a deeper appreciation for both art and technology.

 <p align="left">
  <a href="https://stackoverflow.com/users/29260841">